← All varieties

 Origin and History

 Origin unknown, supposed to be Kentucky.
-Esteemed valuable where known.

 Tree

-Vigorous, upright habit.
-A good annual bearer.
+Vigorous, upright growth habit.
+A good annual bearer, esteemed valuable where known.

 Fruit

-Size and Form Large, oblate, slightly conical, sometimes a little oblique, angular, or slightly ribbed.
+Size and Form: Large; oblate, slightly conical.
+Sometimes a little oblique, angular, or slightly ribbed.

-Skin Smooth, bright lemon yellow, somewhat waxen.
+Skin: Smooth, bright lemon yellow, somewhat waxen.
 Sometimes with a shade of bright red and a few gray dots.

-Cavity Large, deep, often russeted.
+Cavity: Large, deep, often russeted.

-Calyx Closed or nearly so.
+Calyx: Closed or nearly so.

-Basin Large, deep, slightly plaited.
+Basin: Large, deep, slightly plaited.

-Core Small.
+Core: Small.

-Season
+Season and Storage

 January to May.